Martin lee Thomson and Danielle Price

-Danielle studied at the Royal Conservatoire of Scotland, graduating with distinction from the Master of Music Course.
+Danielle studied at the Royal Conservatoire of Scotland, graduating with distinction from the Master of Music Course in 2013.

-She has since enjoyed a versatile career playing in a range of projects and ensembles including Pure Brass Quintet, Sensory Illusions, New Antonine Brass, Ntshuks Bonga's Ubuntu Series, Red Note Ensemble, The Old Fountain Jazz Orchestra, traditional jazz ensembles the Copper Cats and The Red Hot Rhythm Makers as well as performing in the bands of Bill Wells & Aidan Moffat, Ashley Paul, Bella Hardy, Oxbow and as an extra musician with the BBC Scottish Symphony Orchestra, Scottish Chamber Orchestra and Royal Scottish National Orchestra.
+She has since enjoyed a versatile career playing in a range of projects and ensembles including Pure Brass Quintet, Blue Boar Brass, Glasgow Improvisers Orchestra, New Antonine Brass, Ntshuks Bonga's Ubuntu Series, Red Note Ensemble, The Dandelion Jazz Orchestra, traditional jazz ensembles the Copper Cats and The Red Hot Rhythm Makers as well as performing in the bands of Bill Wells & Aidan Moffat, Ashley Paul, Bella Hardy, Oxbow and as an extra musician with the BBC Scottish Symphony Orchestra, Scottish Chamber Orchestra and Royal Scottish National Orchestra.

 Danielle appeared in BBC Tectonics 2018 where she played in Mats Gustafsson’s PLUGS for mixed ensemble.
-She performed alongside Tom Poulson and Timothy Cooper at the celebrated new music series The Night With… programmed by Matthew Whiteside.
-There she premiered the new work for tuba and electronics Breathing Space by Timothy Cooper.
+She performed alongside Tom Poulson and Timothy Cooper as part of The Night With… programmed by Matthew Whiteside.
+The trio featured as part of Creative Scotland's "Made in Scotland" Showcase in the 2019 Edinburgh Fringe Festival.

-In April 2018, she was a featured artist in Loch Shiel Festival where she performed as part of a tuba trio in a site-specific concert underneath Glenfinnan Viaduct.
-The trio will also feature in Counterflows Festival 2019 performing the music of Bill Wells.
+In April 2018, she was a featured artist in Loch Shiel Festival with tuba players Mark Reynolds and Antony Hook in a concert underneath Glenfinnan Viaduct.
+The trio played the music of Bill Wells in Counterflows Festival 2019 and made a recording of the works in December 2019.

 martin lee thomson